waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Assumption:** Defeating Team Rocket in their hideout will make the Fisher blocking the gym move.
     *   **Alternative Hypothesis:** The Fisher's movement is tied to a different, unknown story event.
     *   **Test:** After clearing the hideout, immediately check the gym entrance.
 If the Fisher is still there, the assumption is false.

-### C. To-Do List
-*   Place a map marker on `MahoganyTown` at (15, 13) pointing to the Poké Center entrance.
-*   **Mahogany Town Shop:** Confirmed no shop exists in Mahogany Town.
-The mart is a front, and the Poké Center has no vendor.
-Must travel to another city to manage inventory.
-*   **Mahogany Town Story Lock:** Unable to use FLY out of Mahogany Town.
-The game is forcing progression towards the Lake of Rage event.